howieliang/CHI-Meets-IoT-EWSN-21/README.md

 # [<u> Free Registration Link</u>](https://www.eventbrite.com/e/ewsn21-registration-134394829553)

 ### **The 1st CHIIoT workshop will be held on Feb.
 17, 2pm - 5pm (CET).** Together with other co-sponsors (Huawei & CPI-lab), we make this year's CHIIoT FREE to attend!
-The registration is also free for all participants to attend the main **[EWSN 2021](https://ewsn2021.ewi.tudelft.nl/)** conference and the co-located tutorials.
+The registration is also free for all CHIIoT participants to attend the main **[EWSN 2021](https://ewsn2021.ewi.tudelft.nl/)** conference and the co-located tutorials.

 Both CHIIoT and the EWSN’21 conference will be held fully online, and more registration details can be found via the **[Link](https://ewsn2021.ewi.tudelft.nl/registration)**